seanhayes13/main/java/fileCabinet/whatworks.md

 I will try to add to this list when I make some break throughs

+## 14 June

+So I'm putting up this update because I'm going to be busy for the next couple weeks.
+Making some big changes:
+* Adding another level of storage, the Folder, between Drawer and Page.
+Still going to leave the option of storing Pages in Drawers, but the primary location for them will be in Folders.
+* With the introduction of the Folder level I am changing the way that the ForeignKeyList stores link information.
+Instead of a String that gets parsed out and used, I'm building a new object to store the different pieces of information (Drawer and Folder name and Page ID).
+* Folders will be one level deep for now.
+Once this change is complete and working, I plan to look into having Folders within Folders, the hold up at this point is how to store them in the new ForeignLink objects.
+* Also creating a new object for storing criteria for filtering.
+This is a new requirement that came from the GUI development.
+* Speaking of GUI Development, the inital development phases are complete, early tests are complete.
+Had to make some changes to the setup that are mostly cosmetic.
+One thing that couldn't carryover (at least not at this point) was most of the batch commands.

 ## 12 June

 Been a crazy month